ElijahBare/ElijahBare/README.md

 - 👋 Hi, I’m @ElijahBare, an aspiring coder from NC
 - 👀 I’m interested in creating frameworks and cybersecurity
-- 📫 You can reach me on discord at EBS#2574
+- 📫 You can reach me on discord at `EBS.`